undergrad-partner-school

 Student to Faculty Ratio

 In 2025, this ratio at University of Washington was 20:1.
 That means that there were 20 times more students than teachers at this school.
 The total number of faculty teaching at the institution is 2,721.
-This number included 1,361 male and 1,360 female faculty members.
+Out of that number, there were 1,361 men and 1,360 women.

 Student Population Diversity Graph